[ Google Doc ]

 2. Set up your cricket habitat.
-Put a potato slice in your aquarium, a folded piece of cardboard (like a tent), and the aquarium plants.
+Put a potato slice in your aquarium, and a folded piece of cardboard (like a tent).

-3. Pick one male cricket and observe it for 5 minutes.
+3. Place the female cricket in the container and observe it for 5 minutes.
 Write your observations below.
-Make sure to include where the cricket spent most of its time and any interactions the cricket had with other crickets.
+Include where the cricket spent most of it time an any notable behavior it exhibits.

-4. Observe ALL the crickets for 10-15 minutes.
-Among the males, look for territorial or aggressive behavior, this includes chirping, stroking others with antennae, pushing others or jumping on their backs.
+4. Add the male crickets to the container and look for territorial or aggressive behavior.
+This includes chirping, stroking others with antennae, pushing others, or jumping on their backs. .